ProjectOpenOrbit/pyatf2png-lib/README.md

 # pyatf2png-lib
-Python Library to convert ATF Textures to PNG
+Library for the conversion of ATF Textures to PNG.